BrightspaceUI/create/README.md

 In order for the release workflow to automatically update the version, the repo needs to be configured with a `D2L_RELEASE_TOKEN`.

 Learn more in the [action docs](https://github.com/BrightspaceUI/actions/blob/main/docs/release-token.md).

+### Test Reporting

+In order test reports to be submitted, the repo needs to be configured with `AWS_*` tokens with the correct permissions.

+Learn more in the [action docs](https://github.com/Brightspace/test-reporting-action?tab=readme-ov-file#set-up).

 ## Developing and Contributing